 - Decorative grilles

 Special care must be taken to preserve the original finish of each architectural surface.
-Mid America Metals worked closely with a preservation architect to develop an appropriate method for restoring each surface.
+Mid America Specialty Services worked closely with a preservation architect to develop an appropriate method for restoring each surface.

 The process includes using mild abrasives and pH-neutral synthetic detergents to remove surface contaminants while not disturbing the historic integrity.